 Dr. Buzzards Original Savannah Band - interesting page on this unique group

 bjland - super site for interesting comments and info on 70's/80's gay XXX films

 Fred Halsted - good short article on Halsted and his films

 Dawn Hampton - life of celebrated cabaret singer

-Mel Odom - biography and samples of his work
+Mel Odom - examples of his work

 WBLS - the genesis of urban contemporary radio